freetonik/chrome-stop-closing/README.md

 [GO TO THE MAGICAL SAVIOR PAGE NOW →](https://rakh.im/chrome-stop-closing/)

+Oh, and it shows a random cat picture, which makes it even better.

 P.S.
 You can restore tabs one by one with Cmd+T, but that's still pain in the ass.